derdalab/liga/README.md

 ### python_scripts

 The folder contains Python scripts used to download and analyze CFG (Consortium for Functional Glycomics) glass array data.

+### differential-testing

+Contains code to use edgeR to compare LiGA seqeunce abundances, including data for one example case.